Om-2001/Python-Projects/Phone Number Details/README.md

 4. Single Number Input: The application allows users to enter and check details for only one phone number at a time.
 It does not support batch processing or handling multiple numbers simultaneously.

-## Contributions

-Contributions to this project are welcome!
-If you find any issues or want to enhance the functionality, feel free to open an issue or submit a pull request.